What to Know About the 'First Look'

 Everyone Gets to Join the Party

 Instead of disappearing for an hour or more post-ceremony, the newlyweds can take part in their own cocktail reception, says Anne Markey, owner of Favor Me Events in Charlotte, North Carolina.
 You can enjoy the drinks, appetizers and entertainment you spent many months planning, and have more time to mingle with your many guests.
-And by getting all your formal group photos out of the way early, your wedding party and family members also will benefit, says Byron Roe, a Bend, Ore.-based photography.
+And by getting all your formal group photos out of the way early, your wedding party and family members also will benefit, says Byron Roe, a Bend, Ore.-based photographer.
 “In my experience, after the ceremony people seem more bothered when they’re taken away from chatting with their friends,” he says.

 More Photographer Control

 The ability to choose the First Look location based on the best light, angles and scenery allows for ideal composition and better images in a technical sense, Roe says.
 “I have no control over these major elements during the ceremony.
 In addition, I’ll have to work around the wedding party and guests to try and capture the dramatic scene … the possibility of a person getting in the way of a key photographic moment is very real.”
 Keep in mind that if your wedding is in the late fall, winter or early spring when clocks are set back an hour, a First Look is more likely to ensure daylight for any outdoor photos, adds Markey.

 Many newlyweds-to-be who are uncomfortable with the idea of “all eyes on them” find that the First Look can help calm their nerves, says Markey.
 As a result, couples are often better able to be in the moment and remember both the First Look and the whirlwind that follows, notes Roe.